AdobeDocs/campaign-classic.en/help/production/using/locate-tomcat-version.md

 >
 >The major version of the embedded Tomcat is only upgraded when the major version of Adobe Campaign changes (although older versions may no longer be officially supported, the information may be useful as some customers may still be running these versions).
 >
->For example, Adobe Campaign v6.02 will always use Tomcat v6.x.